-Our 2017 Statement of Financial Activities reports that 32 percent of funds come from charitable contributions, 23 percent from government and affiliated sources, 18 percent from our special events, 14 percent from donated goods and services, and 13 percent from rent, interest, and other sources.
+Our 2020 Statement of Financial Activities reports that 27 percent of funds come from charitable contributions, 36 percent from government and affiliated sources, 24 percent from our special events, rents, interest, and other, and 13 percent from donated goods and services.

 - Become a Corporate or Community Partner: Corporations, individuals or community organizations can support the Center in many ways, event sponsorships, donations, clothing/goods drives for the rainbow room, and volunteerism are a few examples.

 - Donate: Become an ongoing supporter of the Center as a Guardian Angel or Champion for Children.
 Even a one-time donation can go a long way in helping us provide services to children in our community.

 - Threat from the perpetrator of harm to them or their families

 - Fear of shame, blame, or disappointment from parents or peers

 - The perpetrator is a family member, highly respected, or relied on by the family They were never asked

 - Convinced by the perpetrator that they child were partially or fully responsible for the abuse

 State law requires anyone who believes a child has been abused or neglected to file a report to the Texas Department of Family and Protective Services (DFPS) or to a law enforcement agency.
 The law requires DFPS to investigate these reports to protect children.
 Their goal is to determine if the allegations took place and if the child is safe in their current situation.